seed-rs/seed-homepage/markdown/lifecycle.md

 ]
 ```

-You can define the closure separately if you wish, either inside the view/component func:
+You can define the closure separately, either inside the view/component func:
 ```rust
 // You may have to specify type in the closure, as below. let autofocus = |el: &web_sys::Element| {